 It is clear from the benefits listed above that the hybrid cloud is a powerful compromise well suited to the concerns of SMBs.
 Adopting such a cloud would enable smaller companies to strike a smart balance between the huge cost-saving potential of the public cloud and the tight control and enhanced security of private cloud infrastructure.

 The need for SMBs to embrace network transformation is increasingly urgent.
 Every day they remain tied to a legacy architecture they are paying for servers, maintenance and personnel rather than freeing up that capital for business growth.
 At the same time, competitors who have taken the advice of IT consulting providers and created a hybrid cloud environment are accelerating their evolution by funding Agile DevOps teams.
-The danger with putting off change is that the gap between the two types of business will eventually become too wide to close.
+The danger of putting off change is that the gap between the two types of business will eventually become too wide to close.
 As vendors continue to work on ways to meet the demand for customized cloud deployments, the age of the hybrid cloud looks to be upon us.

 About Brent Whitfield